faziletgokbudak/faziletgokbudak.github.io/_pages/about.md

 Hello, welcome to my website!
 I am currently an ML Researcher/Engineer at Apple, working on camera algorithm development for iPhones.
 Prior to that, I was a PhD student at University of Cambridge, working on ML-based appearance editing and modelling.

-My experience in the computer vision/graphics field includes conditional image generation/translation with diffusion and GANs, appearance modelling with generalizable neural fields, MLP and CNN-based image-to-image translation and classification.
+[comment]: <> (My experience in the computer vision/graphics field includes conditional image generation/translation with diffusion and GANs, )

+[comment]: <> (appearance modelling with generalizable neural fields, MLP and CNN-based image-to-image translation and classification. )

 I hold an MSc in signal processing and communications from the University of Edinburgh and a BSc in electrical and electronics engineering from Bogazici University, Turkey.
 In my 2nd year, I spent the summer interning at Amazon as an applied scientist.